bshack/shackstack/README.md

 http://editorconfig.org/#download

-This will normalize things like what tab characters to use and avoid linting errors.
+This will normalize things the tab character(s) used and will avoid linting errors.

 ## Locations